 You may want to check with the municipal clerk where you are filing beforehand to find out what that municipality’s policies are.

 How Long is the Marriage License Valid?

 Your marriage license is valid for 90 days and can only be used within the State of Maine.
-There is no longer a waiting period from the time your marriage license is issued until your wedding can take place.
+There is no waiting period from the time your marriage license is issued until your wedding can take place.